 In 2007, when the ASPCA Poison Control Center began to tally cases involving xylitol, that year the center fielded 1,764 calls.
 In 2011, the call volume reached 3,045, an increase of 73 percent.

 “I’ll get calls from people saying ‘My Great Dane just ate two M&Ms,’ but xylitol is far worse than chocolate,” said Dr. Tony Johnson, a clinical assistant professor at Purdue University College of Veterinary Medicine and an emergency-medicine consultant at VIN.

 It’s Not Just Gum

 These days, xylitol is in far more products than sugarless chewing gum.
 Today the ubiquitous sugar substitute can be in anything from cupcakes to toothpaste.
-You can buy it in granulated form to bake with, as a sweetener for cereals and beverages.
-It’s in pastilles, mints, candy, sugar-free baked goods, sugar-free Jello, chewable vitamins, omega-3 supplements, powdered protein, cough drops, nasal sprays, dental rinses, toothpaste, nicotine gum; the list goes on.
+You can buy it in the granulated form to bake with, as a sweetener for cereals and beverages.
+It’s in peanut butter, pastilles, mints, candy, sugar-free baked goods, sugar-free soft drinks, sugar-free Jello, chewable vitamins, omega-3 supplements, powdered protein, cough drops, nasal sprays, dental rinses, toothpaste, nicotine gum and prescription medication; the list goes on.

 Patty Khuly author and veterinarian cautions, “What’s worse (for veterinarians, especially) are that the human versions of many drugs, especially the children’s elixirs, are now being formulated with xylitol for greater pediatric palatability.
 Unfortunately, these lower-dose preparations are exactly what some of our smaller patients require.
 Because there are no animal equivalents for many drugs we use every day, kids’ drugs are often the next best thing.”